Pediatric Neuropsychology Fellowship

 Didactics

-Didactic opportunities comprise ten percent of the fellow’s time.
-Postdoctoral fellows participate in formal didactics and professional development opportunities.
-These include weekly shared seminars with the NYU Langone Comprehensive Epilepsy Center, Department of Child and Adolescent Psychiatry Grand Rounds, NYU Child Study Center (CSC) case conferences, and child and adolescent psychology professional development seminars.
-Fellows have the opportunity to attend a neuroanatomy brain lab, offered twice per year.
-Fellows also have the option to receive formal training in autism spectrum assessment tools, including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
-Additionally, fellows will provide supervision to pre-doctoral trainees and consultation to psychiatry residents with the support of a faculty supervisor.
-Didactics may also include auditing course in neuroanatomy.
+Fellows also attend NYU Child Study Center (CSC) case conferences, and child and adolescent psychology seminars.
+Fellows have the opportunity to attend a neuroanatomy brain lab, offered twice a year, and receive formal training in autism spectrum assessment tools, such as the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
+Moreover, fellows provide supervision to pre-doctoral trainees and consult with psychiatry residents with support from faculty supervisors.
+Didactics may also include auditing a neuroanatomy course.

 Clinical Research